 What gets measured, gets done.
 I don’t know who coined this, but it is true.
 That’s the good news.
 The bad news is this: traditional accounting is obsolete.

 Think about the incredible amount of change we have seen in how we’ve conducted manufacturing in the last 20 years.
 Think about the changes you have seen in just the last two years.
 Now think about accounting, which is still being done fundamentally the same today as it was 150 years ago.
-This whole conundrum around traditional, standard cost accounting and why it impedes our success is way too lengthy for this discussion, though I would suggest picking up copy of a good book on this subject by Gary Cokins–Activity-Based Cost Management: An Executive’s Guide.
+This whole conundrum around traditional, standard cost accounting and why it impedes our success is way too lengthy for this discussion, though I would suggest picking up a copy of a good book on this subject by Gary Cokins–Activity-Based Cost Management: An Executive’s Guide.

 Barrier # 4: Lack of Urgency for Change